US Expat Taxes for Americans Living in Greece – What You Need to Know

 The US and Greek governments share taxpayer info, and Greek banks pass on US account holders’ account info to the IRS, so it’s not worth not filing or omitting anything on your return.
 The penalties for incorrect or incomplete filing for expats are steep to say the least.

 If you’re a US citizen, green card holder, or US/Greek dual citizen, and you have been living in Greece but you didn’t know you had to file a US tax return, don’t worry: there’s a program called the IRS Streamlined Procedure that allows you to catch up on your filing without paying any penalties.
 Don’t delay though, in case the IRS comes to you first.

 Greek taxes – what you need to know

 Greek residents are taxed on their worldwide income on a progressive scale at rates from 9% to 44%.
 There is also a further ‘solidarity contribution’ tax on income of between 0% and 10%.
 Non-residents are only taxed on their Greek-sourced income.

-Foreigners living in Greece are considered a resident for tax purposes if their main home is in Greece, or if they spend 183 days in a year in Greece.
+Foreigners living in Greece are considered a resident for tax purposes if their ‘center of vital interests’ is in Greece, or if they spend 183 days in a year in Greece.
 (It doesn’t matter if they take holidays during this period).

 The Greek tax year is the same as the US, which is to say the calendar year.
 Tax returns are due by June 30th.
 The Greek tax authority is called the Ministry of Finance.